swiss-ai-center/core-engine/docs/index.md

 Don't know where to start?
 Check these first!

-- About CSIA-PME - TODO
+- About Swiss AI Center - TODO
 - [Getting started](./tutorials/getting-started.md)
 - [About this documentation](./explanations/about-this-documentation.md)